List of Teen Titans (TV series) characters: Kyd Wykkyd

 Kyd Wykkyd is a silent, bat-costumed male student at the H.I.V.E.
 Academy with the ability to teleport, first seen in "Deception".
-After Cyborg and the Titans destroyed the H.I.V.E. and the various students went on to become renegade villains, Wykkyd joined the H.I.V.E.
-Five at some point before "Lightspeed".
-Although giving off a dark and demonic demeanor, it's shown in "Lightspeed" he's slightly childish; wanting to build a pillow fort with his teammates and joining them to hide behind Jinx when Madame Rouge arrives at their base.
-Nevertheless, his teleportation powers and razor-ended cape are shown in good use during battle.
+After Cyborg and the Titans destroyed H.I.V.E. and the various students went on to become renegade villains, Wykkyd joined the H.I.V.E.
+Five at some point before the episode "Lightspeed".